ourworldventures/info_ourworld/src/why/food_no_longer_food.md

 ![](img/pesticide.webp)

-Over the last hundred years the nutrious value of food has become a lot less.
-There has been growing concern over the diminishing nutritional value of food, partly attributed to the extensive use of chemical fertilizers.
-These fertilizers, while boosting crop yields, often lead to soil degradation and nutrient depletion, impacting the healthfulness of food produced.
-This situation has contributed to global mineral deficiencies and health issues
+Over the last hundred years, the nutritional value of our food has seen a significant decline.
+This decrease is largely attributed to the extensive use of chemical fertilizers, which, while increasing crop yields, have led to soil degradation and nutrient depletion.
+Consequently, the food produced on such soils lacks essential minerals and nutrients, contributing to widespread health issues and global mineral deficiencies.

+## The Alarming Trend: Facts and Consequences

+The reliance on chemical fertilizers in modern agriculture has led to a paradox: an increase in food quantity but a decrease in its quality.
+This situation is exacerbating health issues related to nutritional deficiencies, impacting populations globally.

+## Beyond the Plate: Wider Societal and Health Implications

+The degradation in food quality affects not just individual health but also societal well-being.
+Poor nutrition can lead to increased healthcare costs, reduced productivity, and heightened susceptibility to diseases, creating a ripple effect across communities.

+The urgency to address this nutritional crisis is paramount.
+Continuing on the current path of soil degradation and nutrient depletion will only further exacerbate the problem, making it a pressing issue that demands immediate attention.

+## Reviving Soil, Restoring Nutrition: Innovative Solutions

-The deployment of Earth Regenerators is a crucial step in creating organic soil improvement fertilizers.
-These fertilizers possess remarkable properties that enable them to regenerate degraded lands, effectively restoring soil health.
-Their use is particularly significant in countering the adverse effects of chemical fertilizers, which have been linked to soil nutrient depletion and wider ecological imbalances.
-By utilizing Earth Regenerators, there is potential not only to revive the fertility of the soil but also to reintroduce essential nutrients back into the food chain, addressing global mineral deficiencies.
+Innovations like Earth Regenerators present a ray of hope.
+These organic soil improvement fertilizers can regenerate degraded lands and counteract the adverse effects of chemical fertilizers, thus reintroducing essential nutrients into the food chain.

+## Embracing Collective Responsibility: A Sustainable Future in Food

+The responsibility to act and address this issue lies with all stakeholders – farmers, consumers, policymakers, and innovators.
+By adopting sustainable agricultural practices and supporting innovative solutions like Earth Regenerators, we can collectively work towards a future where the food on our plates is not only abundant but also rich in nutrition.